monasca/monasca-watchers/README.md

 The Zookeeper Watcher writes a message to a Zookeeper node and then reads it back from the same node.
 This ensures the entire round trip functionality of Zookeeper is functioning.

+### InfluxDB Watcher

+The InfluxDB Watcher writes a point to InfluxDB then reads it back.
+This ensures the entire round trip functionality of InfluxDB is functioning.

 ## Run Tests

    # This is required to skip tests for the vendor directory